jarvist/freck/README.md

 ## What will it do in the future?

 * I'd really like it to save history of the shell.
 This makes things a lot more specific, and as it is a sub shell, might be easier by assuming / integrating `tmux`.
-* I might add an (optional) assumption that it should check the breadcrumb file into git, if it detects it is in a git work tree.

 ## What won't it do?